 But as of this moment, these are the companies in tech you should know.

 Below is a high-level summary of some of the report’s highlights.
 For all of the findings, download the entire report.
 It’s free.

-While tech companies in the pipeline cover a wide spectrum of valuations with some just entering nine figure valuation territory, there are 26 companies on the list that have raised a financing round at a real or rumored valuation of $1B or more.
-The full list of companies is below.
+While tech companies in the pipeline cover a wide spectrum of valuations with some just entering nine figure valuation territory, there are 42 companies on the list that have raised a financing round at a real or rumored valuation of $1B or more.
+The full list of companies is below:

 The graphs below show when the top four investors first invested in the companies that figure into the Tech IPO pipeline.
-As shown below, Accel most frequently first invested at the Series A stage, while Intel Capital and KPCB most often invested at the mid-stages (Series B/Series C).
+As shown below, Kleiner most often first invested at the mid-stage (Series B/C), while Andreessen Horowitz most frequently invested in the Seed/Series A stages.

 Sign up to receive the entire 2014 Tech IPO Pipeline report for free by entering your business email address in the form below.

-48% have exited or raised additional financing since the list was issued
+43% have exited and/or raised additional financing since the list was issued

 While capital efficiency is the mantra of tech investors, positioning a company to go public requires significant capital.
-And so, it’s not surprising that another 171 companies on last year’s list have gone on to raise additional financing.
-In the last year, these 171 firms have raked in an additional $5 billion in financing.
-Among the IPO Pipeline candidates to raise additional funding rounds this year are Ping Identity, Pure Storage and SugarCRM.
+And so, it’s not surprising that another 192 companies on last year’s list have gone on to raise additional financing.
+In the last year, these 192 firms have raked in an additional $12.9 billion in financing.
+Among the IPO Pipeline candidates to raise substantial funding rounds this year are Square, Cloudera, AirBnB and Actifio

 Photo credit: George Rex